jina-ai/career/README.md

 We are fully committed to open-source.
 That means you can view all our code, commits, issues, PRs publicly.
 Hence, when we conduct the interview, we do expect you to have a certain understanding about our products, tech stack and vision.

-## Engineering Role: a Good Pull Request is a Good Cover Letter
+## Engineering Role: a Good Pull Request = a Good Cover Letter

 Every tech interview involves some kind of code screening.
 We do it differently at Jina.
 Since we are completely open-source, it is a good way to evaluate your engineering skills based on your first Pull Request to Jina.